-The burden of proving that a tenant is elderly, handicapped, or low or moderate income shall, if contested, rest with the tenant.
-The owner shall be entitled to provide the tenant with a written request to disclose whether the tenant claims to be elderly, handicapped, or low or moderate income.
-In the event the tenant confirms in writing that they do not claim that they are elderly, handicapped, or low or moderate income, then there shall be a rebuttable presumption that the tenant is not elderly, handicapped, or low or moderate income, which presumption shall only be overcome by clear and convincing evidence to the contrary.
-Any tenant may request the Office of Strategic Planning and Community Development to assist the tenant in establishing its burden.
+The burden of proving that a tenant is elderly, disabled, or low or moderate income shall, if contested, rest with the tenant.
+The owner shall be entitled to provide the tenant with a written request to disclose whether the tenant claims to be elderly, disabled, or low or moderate income.
+In the event the tenant confirms in writing that they do not claim that they are elderly, disabled, or low or moderate income, then there shall be a rebuttable presumption that the tenant is not elderly, disabled, or low or moderate income, which presumption shall only be overcome by clear and convincing evidence to the contrary.
+Any tenant may request that the Office of Housing Stability assist the tenant in establishing eligibility for extended protections on account of age, disability or status as a low or moderate income household.